Fire doors are an important part of a building’s fire protection system because they allow for rapid egress during emergencies.

 Preventing The Spread Of Fire

-The components unique to fire doors include fire/smoke seals, gaskets, weather stripping.
+The components unique to fire doors include fire/smoke seals, gaskets, and weather stripping.
 These aspects are extremely important in preventing the spread of fire.

 FAQ Fire Rated Doors